ItsQuadrus/roblox-discord/README.md

 # Roblox Discord

-This discord bot looks up your friends on Roblox and tells you who is online.
+This discord bot gets your friends' status using Roblox API and tells you who is online.
 It also has a cool feature that allows you to see what games they are playing.

 ## Commands